hellpig/collatz/README.md

 A better sieve can be to also exclude n%9==4 numbers.
 This is a 3^2 sieve.
 Any n = 9N + 4 number always follows the already tested 8N + 3.
 There are tons of these rules, but almost all exclusions occur with the above rules.
 For example, all mod 3^9 rules will block only a few percent more n than a 3^2 sieve, but you won't gain because checking against these rules takes time.

 Just because these are known does not mean that modern codes are taking advantage of them!
-For example, the BOINC project by Jon Sonntag is garbage.
+For example, the BOINC project by Jon Sonntag is not good at all, as I explain here: [https://boinc.berkeley.edu/forum_thread.php?id=14159](https://boinc.berkeley.edu/forum_thread.php?id=14159)